Published 31 Jan 2023

 - Appoint a data protection officer & designate other data protection responsibilities amongst the team

-- Implement data protection policies and organizational security measures
+- Implement data protection policies, organizational security measures, and data governance guidelines

 - Have data protection or data processing agreement contracts with third party processors